Books Read in 2026

 On to the books!

-4. I followed up on Into the Woods with the next book in the Dublin Murder Squad series, The Likeness. ⭐⭐⭐½.
-I liked it, but I did struggle with ‘believability’ as it relates to what we were asked to accept.
+- I followed up on Into the Woods with the next book in the Dublin Murder Squad series, The Likeness. ⭐⭐⭐½.
+I liked it, but I did struggle with ‘believability’ regarding what we were asked to accept.
 It was a good story, and being a little less stringent about plausibility was necessary to make it work.
 But I struggled with that, a wee bit.
 That said, I really do enjoy her writing style and characters.

-9. I’m currently reading The Hunter, by Tana French, and my angst about the previously read books was dispelled with this one.
+- I’m currently reading The Hunter ⭐⭐⭐⭐ by Tana French, and my angst about the previously read books was dispelled by this one.
 Halfway through it, and I’m enjoying every page.
-It picks up on the character of The Seeker, a retired Chicago police detective who moves to Ireland and finds himself embroiled in the goings-on of the small town he settles in.
+It picks up on the character of The Searcher, a retired Chicago police detective who moves to Ireland and finds himself embroiled in the goings-on of the small town he settles in.